ChunhThanhDe/Flutter_gemini_Chat/README.md

 # 🚀 Integrating Gemini into Your Flutter Application

-Create gemini robot 💬 chat bot 🤖 with Flutter
+Create gemini robot 💬 chat bot 🤖 with Flutter.
 Show some ❤️ and star ⭐ the repo if you liked it.

 ###### contact for work, mail: chunhthanhde.dev@gmail.com